-TABLE 1-1 "Signal/Pin Description Table" lists the signals of the PC87317VUL in alphabetical order and shows the pin(s) associated with each.
-TABLE 1-2 "Multiplexed X-Bus Data Buffer (XDB) Pins" on page 25 lists the X-Bus Data Buffer (XDB) signals that are multiplexed and TABLE 1-6 "Pins with a Strap Function During Reset" on page 26 lists the pins that have strap functions during reset.
+Table 1-1 lists the signals of the part in alphabetical order and shows the pin(s) associated with each.
+Table 1-2 on page 23 lists the X-Bus Data Buffer (XDB) signals that are multiplexed and Table 1-3 on page 23 lists the pins that have strap functions during reset.

 The Module column indicates the functional module that is associated with these pins.
 In this column, the System label indicates internal functions that are common to more than one module.

 The I/O and Group # column describes whether the pin is an input, output, or bidirectional pin (marked as Input, Output or I/O, respectively).
+This column also specifies the DC characteristics group to which this pin belongs.
+See Section 13.2 on page 183 for details.